PaulDAdamson/TheWholeProcessModel/README.md

 # TheWholeProcessModel
-A Unified, Vector Process Model of the Functional Multiverse
+A Unified, Vector Process (UVP) Model of the Functional Multiverse